 - b.
-[Deleted]

-- c.
+A pre-start altitude (MSL) may be imposed.
+After the start gate is opened and before making a valid start, the pilot must ensure at least one fix below the specified pre-start altitude.
+Failure to do so will be penalized.
+The Local Procedures will state whether this procedure will be used. - c.
 The start line or start ring shall normally be closed at the end of legal daylight, or when all competitors are accounted for.
 Conditions for closing the start at other times must be described in detail in the Local Procedures.
 After the closing of the start line or start ring, no starts will be valid.

-- d.
+d.
 PEV Start Procedures